OMerkel/pebble-samples/pebble_oh_dear/README.md

 * John Tenniel illustrated early editions of [Lewis Carroll](https://en.wikipedia.org/wiki/Lewis_Carroll)'s "Alice in Wonderland" back in 19th century.

-Mind that works of John Tenniel and Lewis Carroll are in the public domain yet!
+* Mind that works of John Tenniel and Lewis Carroll are in the public domain yet!
+* Roboto Condensed font licensed under Apache License, version 2.0
-All other portions of this Pebble watchface are MIT licensed.
+* All other portions of this Pebble watchface are MIT licensed.

 See file named LICENSE being part of the repository.